1. 3DS Blog

 Many consumer product manufacturers want AI to help improve speed, quality and decision-making.
 Yet AI cannot create much value from disconnected CAD files, manual spreadsheets, unstructured requirements or late-stage manufacturing feedback.

-AI-ready product development starts with clean, connected lifecycle data.
-Engineering teams need a single source of truth for product requirements, design changes, simulation results, materials, supplier inputs and manufacturing constraints.
-Manufacturing teams need visibility before handoff, not after issues appear on the plant floor.
+AI-ready product development starts with clean data.
+Engineering teams need a single 3D product model and related artifacts.
+A single source of truth offers true digital continuity across product requirements, design changes, simulation results and manufacturing constraints.
+Manufacturing teams benefit from visibility before handoff to minimize issues on the plant floor.

 From Fragmented Workflows to Concurrent Engineering